 First, it makes everything seem democratized… like all seven of the notes presented are equal in their role within the diatonic palette.
 We see the notes written on the paper or notated on a scale chart, we memorize the geometric design on the fretboard, and poof… suddenly we’re supposed to be playing music on the level of our heroes.
 Like memorizing all the words in a new foreign language but having no idea how to string together sentences properly, let along poetic or philosophical masterpieces.

 Then comes the frustration of, “now what?”
 Then comes the years, or decades, of memorizing countless sequences and patterns struggling to figure out how this geometric design can be used to create music… like we’re supposed to be some sort of musical alchemist.
 If you’ve been learning your scales the traditional way and can relate to this feeling of frustration like there’s a secrete being withheld from you… there is.
 It’s called your ear.
 You need to learn to approach scales with your ear.
-This is one of the biggest things we do differently in The Melodic Triads Study Group using our concept of ‘the quadratonic’.
+This is one of the biggest things we do differently in The Melodic Triads Study Group and Inner Circle Mentorship Program using our concept of ‘the quadratonic’.
 But that’s a different story for another day.
 In the meantime, your frustration is normal.

 The second problem with this seven-note diatonic major scale as it relates to jazz and improvisation is that it’s not symmetrical.
 I don’t mean that in the same way that a diminished or whole tone scale is symmetrical.
 I mean that’s it’s not properly balanced between harmony, melody, and rhythm.

 In jazz, a huge part of our language is spoken with phrases built using 8th notes.
 It’s not, and shouldn't be, the only rhythmic value we use to play.
 But it is a huge rhythmic element.